What is a Victorian Turkish bath,

 The dryness of the air in the Victorian Turkish bath also, perhaps surprisingly, distinguishes it from the Turkish baths and hammams which are still to be found in Turkey today.
 This is treated more fully elsewhere on the website.

-It is true that in nineteenth century Turkey there were many 'Turkish baths' (or hammams) to be found; and not only in Turkey, but right across the Maghreb, and in the Middle East generally.
+It is true that in nineteenth century Turkey there were many 'Turkish baths' (or hammams) to be found; and not only in Turkey, but right across the Maghreb and the Middle East.
 Many can still be found, but their number is decreasing.

 What we shall call the Victorian Turkish bath was really a re-invention of the Roman bath, the first being constructed as recently as 1856 in Ireland, near Blarney in Co.
 Cork.
 For this reason, such baths are to this day frequently known on the (European) continent as Roman-Irish baths.
 Probably the most famous of these is, perhaps, the Friedrichsbad at Baden-Baden, Germany, which was built in 1869-77.